Programmes

 Within EU-13 states, CSOs are facing serious challenges, including financial restrictions or controls, inadequate protection against physical or verbal attacks and a lower national level of protection of the fundamental rights that guarantee the free operation of civil society.

-Grassroots CSOs in these countries have limited human, technical and financial resources to bring community concerns to the attention of relevant institutions, or to raise awareness amongst communities about their rights and the EU legal and policy framework that protects them.
+Grassroots CSOs in these countries have limited human, technical and financial resources to bring community concerns to relevant institutions’ attention or to raise awareness amongst communities about their rights and the EU legal and policy framework that protects them.
 This means they operate in challenging environments, including high levels of poverty and discrimination, as well as the consequences of shrinking space, such as harassment and limits on registration and financing.
-The recent COVID-19 crisis has made the situation worse by impacting traditional sources of revenue.
+The recent Covid-19 crisis has worsened the situation by impacting traditional revenue sources.

 What are we doing?

 • Providing one-year grants to up to 90 CSOs in EU-13 countries.
-We will also support selected applications with the development of their programme application(s), as well as with a peer-learning grant to support peer exchange among grantees.
+We will also support selected applications with the development of their programme application(s) and with a peer-learning grant to support peer exchange among grantees.

 • Organizing one central training for grantees each year to build their capacities in understanding EU mechanisms, EU values and the opportunities and rights pertaining to the values of democracy and the rule of law.
 The training will also enable them to exchange experiences.
 It will be followed by advocacy meetings in Brussels with relevant EU decision-makers for selected grantees.